jryans/debug-info-issues/Git/add-key-to-filter/issue-constant-location.md

 # Commentary

 I thought the `dbg.assign` proposal might help here, but it also doesn't seem to track lines any more than `dbg.value` does.
+It does track related store instructions (which have a location), but that doesn't help with this constant value case.

 In the compiled binary...